 - 3/4 cup water

 - 2 teaspoons pumpkin pie spice

 - Divide half of the batter among three greased and floured 8x4-in. loaf pans.
-Sprinkle with half of the streusel.
+Sprinkle with half the streusel.
 Top with remaining batter and streusel.

 Reviews for Pumpkin Pecan Loaves for a Crowd